arcus/education_fellows/intro-to-r.md

 ### With RStudio

-On the other hand, you could run the same code in RStudio and see something like this:
+On the other hand, you could run the same code in RStudio and see something like this (click on the image to play the gif):

 <div style="display:none">@gifPreload</div>